Rufaida98/Rufaida98/README.md

 - 👋 Hi, I’m @Rufaida98
 - 👀 I’m interested in front-end developing and building apps
 - 🌱 I’m currently learning Java Script
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on building useful and efficint apps
-- 📫 How to reach me
+- 📫 How to reach me alirufaida204@gmail.com

 <!---
 Rufaida98/Rufaida98 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.